 The final touch is the rich music score by Jürgen Knieper.
 Each return of the vivid guitar motif is a welcome surprise.
 In the next decade Wim Wenders will allow music to play a much greater role in his films.

 The Criterion Collection’s Blu-ray of The American Friend is a showcase for Robby Müller’s arresting camerawork.
 On the basis of this picture he was soon courted by top filmmakers: Peter Bogdanovich, Alex Cox, William Friedkin, Barbet Schroeder, Andrzej Wajda, Lars von Trier.
-As explained in the extras, Müller worked out a system of filming with fluorescent lights, creating a realistic / stylized look that made him an idol of cinematographers everywhere.
+As explained in the extras, Müller worked out a system of filming with fluorescent light, creating a realistic / stylized look that made him an idol of cinematographers everywhere.

 Wenders and Dennis Hopper’s commentary is a repeat from the 2002 disc.
 The friends talk about the personalities in the film, but skip some of the personal issues between them.
 Wenders is mellow, with kind words for his collaborators.
 He offers tales of Nicholas Ray and especially Sam Fuller, who would regale the director for hours with original story ideas.
 Wenders recounts his own early doubts about whether or not he was cut out to be a filmmaker.
 Hopper is pleasantly serious and attentive throughout.
 He contributes an interesting tangential story about John Ford and John Huston, and acknowledges that Friend helped re-ignite his acting career.
 When Hopper ends by heaping praise on Wenders the director quietly quips that, “Together, we are the founding members of our mutual admiration society.”